On April 1st, I went for a short walk to watch some Florida marsh hens rustle through the reeds and cackle at the wind.

-I was grateful to be walking, but April 1st also marked my 10-year anniversary of leaving New York.
-It was the date I set off for Chile, leaving behind a comfy law job and half a decade in a city I called home.
+April 1st also marked the 10-year anniversary of leaving my career as a lawyer in New York.
+On that date, I set off for Chile, leaving behind a comfy job and half a decade in a city I called home.
 In the years since, I planned to commemorate my 10-year travel anniversary with a giant party in a city I loved.

-Once I moved to Oaxaca, it proved to be the perfect spot.
+Once I moved to Oaxaca, I found it to be the perfect spot.
 The occasional idea would pop into my head during my long wanders around town.
 I’d plan for my favourite stalls to participate, giving hungry visitors a taste of Oaxaca’s rich culinary curiosities.
 Israel’s head tacos, Mateo and Sarai’s grasshopper pizza, mole, tamales, chilaquiles, pozole, and so much more.
-Anyone who wanted to come could, and I’d put together an itinerary for the week where they could enjoy the city, stuff their faces, and revel in the joy of learning through food.
-We’d have a mezcal-soaked multi-day extravaganza, with bumpy collectivo rides into the valley and plenty of smiles.
+Anyone who wanted to come could, and I’d put together an itinerary for the week where they could enjoy the city, stuff their faces, and revel in the joy of learning about Zapotec and other cultures through food.
+We’d have a mezcal-soaked multi-day educational extravaganza, with bumpy collectivo rides into the valley and plenty of smiles.

 In a field of marigolds during Day of the Dead preparations outside of Oaxaca.
 This picture was taken near Zaachila.